 Easily Confused

-candle vs candlestick
+candle vs Lamp

-candle vs lamp
+candle vs Lantern

-candle vs torch
+candle vs Torch

-Use a torch in the woods.
+Use your torch to find the candles in the cupboard.

 Sentence Patterns